kutaui/personal/src/content/blog/maestro-expo.md

 This tutorial will not explain how to use Maestro or how to write tests with it.
 It will only explain how to run the tests with Expo.
 If you want to learn how to use Maestro, you can check the [official documentation](https://maestro.mobile.dev/).

+There are two ways you can run Maestro tests with Expo, you can use `expo prebuild` or you can use `eas build`.
+We will cover both ways in this tutorial.
+There are some differences between the two, but in this context the one we care about is that while `expo prebuild` gives you native code while still in development, `eas build` compiles/builds app binaries so that is why you need the development client.

 ## Prerequisites

 You are going to need a linux or a apple machine to run the tests.
 You can also use a windows machine, but you will need to use WSL2 and it requires more configuration.
 This tutorial will cover macOs but the steps are similar for linux.